Foster Care Services

 Purpose

-- Foster care is 24-hour out-of-home care for children whose parents are unable, neglect, or refuse to provide for their children's needs.
-It includes food, clothing, shelter, security, safety, guidance and comfort
+Foster care is 24-hour out-of-home care for children whose parents are unable to provide for their children's needs.
+It includes food, clothing, shelter, security, safety, guidance and comfort.

-- In nearly all cases, the child in care has been removed from home by a court order, with custody given to a public agency, such as the Division of Juvenile Services, County Social Services, or Tribal Social Services
+In nearly all cases, a child in care has been removed from their home by a court order, with custody given to a public agency, such as the Division of Juvenile Services, a human service zone (county), or Tribal Social Services.

-- The N.D.
-Department of Human Services' Children and Family Services Division is responsible for rules for licensure of foster care homes and facilities to maintain a standard for the safety and well-being of the children in care.
-The division is also responsible for the review of all license assessments prior to issuing a license for care
+The North Dakota Department of Human Services licenses foster care homes and facilities to maintain a standard of safety and well-being of children in care.

 - Foster Parent Qualifications